sparktsang/sparktsang.github.io/_posts/benefactor.md

 And here lies the ultimate tragedy of knowledge in our time.
 For a truth to be accepted, it must align with one's life-model.
 Otherwise, even the most perfect understanding is useless.
 The final collapse was not of action, nor of belief.
 It was a collapse of *being*.

 And then came the final, cruellest piece of evidence, the one that confirmed everything.
-He, the man who understood my system better than anyone on the planet, who had received years of my data for free as a "partner," had never, not once, invested a single dollar of his own money based on my signals.
+He, the man who understood my system better than anyone on the planet, who had received years of my data for free as a "partner", had never, not once, invested a single dollar of his own money based on my signals.
 He had understood.
 He had appreciated.
 He had even helped.
 But he had never acted.

 He had understood everything—except the one thing that mattered: that truth cannot be transferred.
 It can only be rebuilt.
 And he had no reason to rebuild his world.